mccleanlab/Optoplate-96/README.md

 # OptoPlate-96
-This repository contains the code and files to calibrate and operate the [OptoPlate-96](https://www.bugajlab.com/optoplate-96).
-The original repository for the OptoPlate-96 can be found [here](https://github.com/BugajLab/optoPlate-96/).
+This repository contains the code  to calibrate and operate the [OptoPlate-96](https://www.bugajlab.com/optoplate-96).
+To construct the OptoPlate see the original repository for the OptoPlate-96 that can be found [here](https://github.com/BugajLab/optoPlate-96/).
-This repository was created from to provide these two features for the OptoPlate:
+This repository was created to provide these features for the OptoPlate-96:
 - MATLAB interface for operation of the OptoPlate-96.
 - Functionality for calibration of the light intensities of the LEDs.
 - Supports two levles of pulses to reduse the risk of light poisoning.